yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Tracing/nodejs.md

 ### Node.JS Express

-1. Install nodejs dependencies and save it in package.json using
+1. Install nodejs dependencies and save it in `package.json` using

    ```javascript
    npm install --save elastic-apm-node@^3.20.0
    npm install --save sf-apm-lib@^1.0.2
    ```

-   or update package.json file with following entries
+   or update `package.json` file with following entries

    ```javascript
    "elastic-apm-node": "^3.20.0"
    "sf-apm-lib": "^1.0.2"
    ```

-   And run ‘npm install’ to install dependencies
+   And run `npm install` to install dependencies

-2. Add initilization code at start of the file in app.js
+2. Add initilization code at start of the file in `app.js`

    1. Get Snappyflow trace config using: